tov/arithpp/README.md

 The main class template is `Checked`.
-For any built-in integer-type `T`, a `Checked<T>` behaves like `T` but it throws an exception when a `T` would overflow (or if signed, wrap around).
+For any built-in integer-type `T`, a `Checked<T>` behaves like `T` but it throws an exception when a `T` would overflow (or if unsigned, wrap around).

 For example, here is a function that computes the factorial of an `int`, throwing an `intpp::overflow_too_large` exception if type `int` is not large